Antenna Deployment Mechanism Environmental Testing

 October 6, 2020

 An updated version of the Critical Design Review (CDR) is being submitted to be reviewed by the ESA experts.
-The AcubeSAT workload is high and members put their efforts to close all design issues that have occurred.
+The AcubeSAT workload is high and members put their efforts to close all design issues identified by the experts.

 September 30, 2020

 The initial version of the Critical Design Review (CDR) is being submitted to be reviewed by the ESA experts.
-Over 1000 pages of CDR documentation are submitted!
+Over 1000 pages of CDR documentation providing the detailed design, justification and procedures for the construction of the satellite are submitted!

 July 1, 2020

-Rapid progress is being made in preparation of the CDR delivery.
-This includes a brand new unibody/payload container configuration for the experiment, thermal model nearing finalization, a preliminary EMC plan and major progress on the controller used by ADCS.
+Rapid progress is being made in preparation of the Critical Design Review delivery.
+This includes a brand new unibody/payload container configuration for the experiment, thermal model nearing finalization, a preliminary electromagnetic compatibility (EMC) plan and major progress on the controller used by the Attitude Determination & Control Subsystem.

 April 15, 2020

 Amid the global pandemic, our team welcomes new members to multiple subsystems.
-Work for the project takes place online and results in the finalization of components for our scientific payload and the delivery of the updated AcubeSAT TS-VCD.
+Work for the project takes place online and results in the finalization of components for our scientific payload and the delivery of the updated AcubeSAT Technical Specification – Verification Control Document (TS-VCD).

 March 16, 2020

 Our team, which works remotely due to the coronavirus outbreak, delivers the first draft of the AcubeSAT Technical Specification – Verification Control Document (TS-VCD).
-This document will be used throughout the upcoming programme phases, to ensure the satellite meets the requirements it has to fulfill.
+This document includes the satellite’s requirements and is being used throughout the next programme phases, to keep track and assist the requirement verification.

 February 1, 2020